 Many entrants from both the public and private sector participate in the awards, which are endorsed and supported by the Health and Safety Authority.

 A positive safety culture increases safe behaviour and contributes to good health and safety practice.
 A large body of academic research around safety culture has been undertaken over the last ten years, examining its impact on safety performance.

-The five key elements that have been identified as being necessary for a ‘positive’ safety culture within the KN Group are:
+The five key elements that have been identified as being necessary for a ‘positive’ safety culture within the KN Circet are: